Y0Coss/docs-fork/pages/network/load_balancer/zones/guide.en-gb.md

 - A frontend in the gra zone with as default cluster in the gra zone which contains servers in the Gravelines datacenter
 - A frontend in the bhs zone with a default cluster in the bhs zone that contains servers in the Beauharnois datacenter

-### Multi-AZ deployment

-OVHcloud is currently rolling out its strategic plan for multi-Availability Zone (AZ) regions, beginning with the launch of Paris 3-AZ in April 2024.

-Load balancing across multiple regions offers **maximum disaster recovery against widespread regional outages** and allows for worldwide entry points that significantly **reduce latency** by routing users to the **nearest server**.

-In contrast, load balancing across several Availability Zones (AZs) within the same region ensures **high availability**, **high performance** and **fault tolerance against local outages** using fast, **low-latency connections**.

 ## Go further

 Join our [community of users](/links/community).